 - In Nigeria, a suicide bomber blew himself up outside of St. John's Church, killing at least two.

-- The fallout of the terrible The Innocence of Muslims C-movie continues: A cabinet minister in Pakistan offered a $100,000 bounty to whoever kills the responsible party; Australia closed their Islamabad embassy; Afghan militants suicide-bombed a bus and killed 12; a French satirical magazine made the, let's say, not-so-wise decision to stoke the rage fires by publishing a Muhammed-mocking cartoon; a protestor died after inhaling fumes from a burning American flag.
+- The fallout of the terrible Innocence of Muslims C-movie continues: A cabinet minister in Pakistan offered a £60,000 bounty to whoever kills the responsible party; Australia closed their Islamabad embassy; Afghan militants suicide-bombed a bus and killed 12; a French satirical magazine made the, let's say, not-so-wise decision to stoke the rage fires by publishing a Muhammad-mocking cartoon; a protestor died after inhaling fumes from a burning American flag.

-- Salman Rushdie, on tour for his memoir, doesn't think his fatwa-causing novel The Satanic Verses would be published now because of the general climate of fear enveloping the world because no one wants to piss off the crazy portion of Islam.
+- Salman Rushdie, on tour for his memoir, doesn't think his fatwa-causing novel The Satanic Verses would be published now because of the general climate of fear enveloping the world, with no one wanting to piss off the crazy portion of Islam.
 More to the point: Terrorism is winning.

 - A car bomb believed to be the work of the Taliban blew up next to a Pakistan Air Force van, killing at least nine.

-- When putting together the final track-list for his classic album Bad, Michael Jackson had a bunch of gems to choose from.
-One he wisely left off: "Song Groove (A/K/A Abortion Papers)" which sees the smooth criminal getting all righteous at a nasty woman who got an abortion.
+- When putting together the final tracklist for his classic album Bad, Michael Jackson had a bunch of gems to choose from.
+One he wisely left off was "Song Groove (A/K/A Abortion Papers)", which sees the smooth criminal getting all righteous at a nasty woman who got an abortion.